 The key differentiating factor is who does the work to make the change happen in your business.
-With a consultant, they will most likely be doing the work to resolve a targeted problem.
+With a consultant, they'll most likely do the work to resolve a targeted problem.
 With a coach, they’ll guide you through resolving the problem, while also showing you how to look at the problem more holistically so you can see your business in a more integrated way.

-A business coach—in general, but especially as we train them at EMyth—collaborates with a business owner in the process of taking a business from where it is now to where the business owner or CEO wants it to be, focusing on a strategic vision.
-In that process, a coach guides and supports the business owner to achieve their business vision, and the results they want in both the short and long terms.
+A business coach—in general, but especially as we train them at EMyth—collaborates with a business owner in the process of taking a business from where it is now to where the owner or CEO wants it to be, focusing on a strategic vision.
+In that process, a coach guides and supports the leader to achieve their vision and the results they want in both the short and long terms.
 In business coaching, the business is the focus, and a coach guides an owner or CEO on how to effectively develop, build and sustainably grow it.
 They:

 - Work with business owners, partners and CEOs.